Mir Jafar Baghirov: Trial and execution

 Mir Jafar Baghirov is a controversial figure in Azerbaijani history.
-By 1940 an estimated 70,000 Azeris had died as a result of purges carried out under Baghirov.
+By 1940 an estimated 70,000 Azerbaijanis had died as a result of purges carried out under Baghirov.
 The intelligentsia was decimated, broken, and eliminated as a social force and the old guard Communist elite was destroyed.
 However, Baghirov was also successful in resisting the Armenian demands to cede the Nagorno-Karabakh Autonomous Oblast of the Azerbaijan SSR to the Armenian SSR.

 He was credited for treating his junior son as an ordinary Soviet citizen.
 Baghirov sent his son, Vladimir (Jahangir) Baghirov, a military pilot, to the Soviet Army to fight against Nazi Germany.
 He was killed in battle in June 1943, after performing an aerial ramming.